lhnguyen102/cuTAGI/docs/autoapi/pytagi/nn/slstm/index.rst

    Smoothing Long Short-Term Memory (LSTM) layer.

-   This layer is a variation of the standard LSTM, likely incorporating a mechanism for **smoothing** the hidden states or outputs.
-It's designed for sequence processing tasks.
+   This layer is a variation of the standard LSTM, incorporating a mechanism for **smoothing** the hidden- and cell-states.
 It wraps the C++/CUDA backend `cutagi.SLSTM`.

    .. py:method:: get_layer_info() -> str